deltachat-bot/bot-pages/index.md

 Welcome, human! 🤖

-These pages describe Delta Chat bots, shows real life examples and gives helpful information for developing your own ones.
+These pages describe Delta Chat bots, show real life examples and give helpful information for developing your own bots.

 ## What is it?